How does LaTeX based proofreading work?

 Apart from this, LaTeX can also be used for documents that use complex multilingual material; and isn’t based on the Latin alphabet, such as the scripts used in Chinese, Sanskrit and Arabic.

-I don’t understand… how exactly does this work?
+I don’t understand… how exactly does LaTeX work?

 When you use LaTeX, especially as an author, you’ll be able to use markup tagging conventions to establish an overall structure for your writing.
 Based on the kind of document you’re working on, you will also be able to add references, cross references, and citations accurately and efficiently – along with stylizing your text as required.